 Plants tap into the pool of CO2 produced by animal life, and equally the animals tap into the pool of oxygen produced by plant-life.
 Each side produces a good that is non-excludable for agents in the other side of the market.
 Each side requires for that productivity the non-excludable good produced by the other side.
 As a result a cycle emerges that, like in our previous example, makes the two goods essentially non-rival.
 The O2/CO2 market escapes the constraints of barter economies for a few reasons:

 - Double coincidence of wants: where in regular barter economies this causes issues because wants are diverse and temporarily transitory, this is not the case in the O2/CO2 market.
-The want for these two goods is permanent and its existence is baked into the very markets itself.
+The want for these two goods is permanent, even when not stationary, and its existence is baked into the very markets itself.
 All that varies is the magnitude of the wants as a function of the amount of biomass on both sides of the market.

 - Indivisibility of goods: as both goods traded are molecular there is no issue about indivisibility even though formally there are indivisible units.